-If you are looking for a Wedding Photographer with passion and specialising in Jewish Weddings, either in London or anywhere in the UK, Israel or any other place on this planet, you came to the right place.
+If you are looking for a Jewish Wedding Photographer with passion you shots wedding in London or anywhere in the UK, Israel or any other place on this planet, you came to the right place.
 Please scroll down to see a small selection of my favourite images from the number of Jewish weddings that I had a privilege to photograph over the years.

 I’ll capture the traditions and rituals included in your wedding day.
 All weddings are unique, so you may choose to include a selection of traditional Jewish customs as well as perhaps some from other cultures in your big day.
 I will make sure each of these traditions is recorded in your wedding album as a celebration of the moments that made your day unique.
 From the signing of the Ketubah, to the Bedecken ceremony, the breaking of the glass to the Horah.
 Your wedding album will tell the complete story of your day, from the butterflies you’ll feel in your tummy first thing in the morning right through to the moves you’ll be throwing on the dance floor by the end of the evening.

 I have even travelled to Israel on numerous occasions to photograph a number of traditional wedding celebrations over there.
 I love to travel, and it was an amazing experience to visit Israel and see the breathtaking scenery and cultural heritage on offer.
 I have photographed both orthodox and reform Jewish weddings.